q349wang/CohesionGame/README.md

 # Cohesion Game
-Game made for school in which you try to dodge obstacles by matching their colour
+2D vertical scrolling java game in which you try to dodge obstacles by matching their colour.